Milambeurre/cubiomes-viewer/README.md

 ## Download

-Precompiled binaries can be found in the [releases section](https://github.com/Cubitect/cubiomes-viewer/releases) on GitHub.
+Precompiled binaries can be found in the [releases section](https://github.com/linussztuka2011/cubiomes-viewer/releases) on GitHub.
 This includes single file executables, which are statically linked against [Qt](https://www.qt.io).

-A Flatpak for the tool is available on [Flathub](https://flathub.org/apps/details/com.github.cubitect.cubiomes-viewer).
+(Not updated, not forked) A Flatpak for the tool is available on [Flathub](https://flathub.org/apps/details/com.github.cubitect.cubiomes-viewer).

-For Arch Linux users, the tool may be found in the [AUR](https://aur.archlinux.org/packages/cubiomes-viewer) thanks to [JakobDev](https://github.com/JakobDev).
+(Not updated, not forked) For Arch Linux users, the tool may be found in the [AUR](https://aur.archlinux.org/packages/cubiomes-viewer) thanks to [JakobDev](https://github.com/JakobDev).